DVOA1/pydatapack/README.md

 ### Filter Ingredients

 To add an item to the ingredient gen blacklist, you add the tag `#elixirum:essence_blacklist`.
+This will **ALWAYS** override the whitelist

 You can also add item to a whitelist by adding the tag `#elixirum:essence_whitelist`.

-Both of these don't seem to do anything.
+Does nothing if the item is in the blacklist.

 ---